-after the "I" grade is first reported or as soon as practicable thereafter.
 S Dissertation Submitted In a dissertation-type course, an S grade is assigned by the Course Leader when a student's dissertation has been submitted for assessment.
 TR Credit Transfer Assigned when a student is granted transferred credit units for the course.
 Z Exemption Assigned when a student is exempted from the course.
 AU Audit An audited grade is assigned when an auditing student has completed the conditions established at registration as an auditor.
 No assessment is made or grade awarded for auditing.
 X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
 WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.

-- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is C. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 Students assigned a grade of C or better, or a Pass grade in a pass-fail course, earn credit units for the course.
+- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is D. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 Students assigned a grade of D or better, or a Pass grade in a pass-fail course, earn credit units for the course.
 Grades of F, IP, I, S, Z, AU, X and WD do not earn credit units. - 9.4 Grades of P, IP, I, S, TR, Z, AU, X and WD are not counted in the calculation of a student's CGPA.
-Grades of F are counted, unless the fail is recovered under AR12.5. - 9.5 Grades of P, IP, I, S, TR, Z, AU, X and WD are not counted in the calculation of a student's SGPA.
+Grades of F are counted, unless the failure is recovered under AR12.5. - 9.5 Grades of P, IP, I, S, TR, Z, AU, X and WD are not counted in the calculation of a student's SGPA.